mikaellindemann/Distributed-Consensus/DESCRIPTION.md

     - If (Lookup history for `HID`) is not empty
         - Return lookup history for `HID`
     - `X` gets added to `requesters`
-    - Add all neighbouring nodes to `wait for`
+    - Add all relations to `wait for`
     - If `wait for` is empty
         - Create history
         - Return
     - For each node `n` in `T`
         - if `n` is in `wait for`